Is there an age limit to apply for the Wholetime firefighter recruitment process?

 I am currently a firefighter within another Service – can I apply for a transfer?

-We are not accepting transfers as part of this recruitment process, however you are more than welcome to apply to this process alongside the other applicants.
+You are more than welcome to apply to this process alongside the other applicants.
 If you are offered a role with DWFRS, a skills gap analysis will then be carried out and conversion training will be arranged to bring your competencies into line with this Service.
+If we run a transfer process, this will be advertised separately.

 I am currently a Watch/Crew Manager within my current Service – if I were successful in this process could I be offered a Watch/Crew Manager position with DWFRS?